-The 5-CSRTT is a continuous performance test used to assess attentional processes and impulse control.
+The 5-choice serial reaction time task, 5-CSRTT, is a continuous performance test used to assess attentional processes and impulse control.

 During this task, an animal is required to respond to the presence of a briefly presented stimulus (usually a light) in one of 5 locations at the rear of the testing chamber.
 Aspects of attention and executive performance can be investigated through manipulation of stimulus light exposure length and the addition of distractors.
 While, impulsivity can be measured through the animals’ premature or anticipatory responding (i.e., responding prior to the stimulus light onset).